July 4, 2020 (Updated)

 No reservations required, no maximum attendance.
 Holy Communion will not be offered at this service.
 This service is a great option if you don’t feel comfortable being at an in-person service yet, as you will not come into contact with anyone else.

-Reservations through Eventbrite required.
-Maximum of 50 people.
-Holy Communion will be offered at this service.
+Holy Communion will be offered at this service – no reservation required!

 10:30 AM Sunday Divine Service at St. Peter’s:

-Reservations through Eventbrite required.
-Maximum of 50 people.
-Holy Communion will be offered at this service.
+Holy Communion will be offered at this service – no reservation required!

-If you need help reserving a space at a service or have any questions or concerns, we encourage you to get into contact with one of our elders.
+If you have any questions or concerns, we encourage you to get into contact with one of our elders.